Photo by Petra W. Barathowa _pwb-fotografie.de

 In recent years she has been best known for her large scale watercolour works using a saturated pastel colour palette inspired by 90s anime and manga such as Sailor Moon which have influenced her since childhood.

 Since 2017 her focus has shifted to improving her skills creating large scale murals with paint and spray cans and painting with oils to further push her technical artistic abilities.

 Since 2020 she has also begun exploring painting in virtual reality using programs such as Gravity Sketch and Tilt Brush to explore yet another realm of painting practice.

-Anne was born in Leipzig, Germany and moved to England at the age of 9 resulting in a dual upbringing between England and Germany.
+Anne was born in Leipzig, Germany and lived in Berlin until she moved to a small coastal town in the south west of England at the age of 9, resulting in a dual upbringing between England and Germany.

 She also thinks that writing in the third person is really amusing...